 Question: "Which church is the true church?"

-The word “church”, comes from the Greek word ekklesia meaning "a calling out."
+The word church is a translation of the Greek word ekklesia, meaning “a called–out assembly.”
 The word describes a group of people who have been called out of the world and set apart for the Lord, and it is always used, in its singular form, to describe a universal group of people who know Christ.
 The word ekklesia, when pluralized, is used to describe groups of believers who meet together.
-Interestingly enough, the word “church” is never used in the Bible to describe a building or organization.
+Interestingly enough, the word church is never used in the Bible to describe a building or organization.

 It is easy to get ensnared by the idea that a particular denomination within Christianity is “the true church,” but this view is a misunderstanding of Scripture.
 When choosing a church to attend, it is important to remember that a gathering of believers should be a place where those who belong to the true church (the spiritual entity) feel at home.
-That is to say, a good local church will uphold the Word of God, honoring it and preaching faithfully, the gospel will be proclaimed steadfastly, and the sheep will be fed and tended and cared for by godly leaders.
+That is to say, a good local church will uphold the Word of God, honoring it and preaching faithfully, proclaim the gospel steadfastly, and feed and tend the sheep.
 A church that teaches heresy or engages in sin will eventually be very low on (or entirely bereft of) those people that belong to the true church—the sheep who hear the voice of the Shepherd and follow Him (John 10:27).

 Members of the true church always enjoy agreement in and fellowship around Jesus Christ, as He is plainly revealed in His Word.
 This is what is referred to as Christian unity.
 Another common mistake is to believe that Christian unity is just a matter of agreeing with one another.
-Rather than speaking the truth in love and spurring one another on to unity in Christ, this encourages believers to refrain from speaking difficult truths.
+Simple agreement for the sake of agreement does not speak the truth in love or spur one another on to unity in Christ; rather, it encourages believers to refrain from speaking difficult truths.
 It sacrifices true understanding of God in favor of a false unity based on disingenuous love that is nothing more than selfish tolerance of sin in oneself and others.

 Recommended Resources: Why Church Matters: Discovering Your Place in the Family of God by Joshua Harris and Logos Bible Software.